saucelabs/sauce-docs/docs/screener/e2e-testing/integrations/continuous-integration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Get continuous visual test automation by integrating Visual E2E tests directly into your continuous integration (CI) build.
+Get continuous visual test automation by integrating Screener E2E tests directly into your continuous integration (CI) build.

-If your tests are already integrated into CI, get visual results returned into your tests and pass or fail your builds depending on visual regressions found.
+If your tests are already integrated into CI, get Screener results returned into your tests and pass or fail your builds depending on visual regressions found.

-## 1. Return Visual results into your WebDriver test(s)
+## 1. Return Screener results into your WebDriver test(s)

 To get the test results, add the [`@visual.end` command](/visual/e2e-testing/commands-options/#end-command) right before ending your test session.
 The returned result can then be asserted to pass or fail your test.